cloudflare/cloudflare-docs/content/r2/how-to/public-buckets.md

 ## Connect your bucket to a custom domain

-Domain access allows websites to serve content from the associated bucket.
-They also benefit from features such as access management, Cache and bot management.
+Domain access through a custom domain allows you to use features such as access management, Cache and bot management.

 To connect a custom domain to your bucket: